rrvt/MakeApp/README.md

 ## Getting Started

-The application creates a new Application.
+The application, MakeApp, creates a new Application.
 So copy the library source to a directory like x:\Source\.
-The use the executable, MakeApp.exe, to specify the Source directory, x:\source.
+Then use the executable, MakeApp.exe, to specify the Source directory, x:\source.
 The folder icon or the File Menu is used to specify the source folder.

 The second icon on the toolbar (which is supposed to look like a smokestack factory) creates the new application.
 Selecting the factory icon invokes a dialog box to accept the Project's Name, Window (Visible) Name, and a Description (which also appears in the Window top border).

 Once the application is created it can be compiled.
-Note the Dependencies should be set in Visual Studio sometime.
+Note the Dependencies may need to be set in Visual Studio sometime but it seems to compile correctly at the time of writing.

 ## History